OCA/connector-magento/magentoerpconnect/doc/12_tutorial_customize.rst

 Things to note:

-* The ``parent`` of my version is the 1.7 version.
+* The ``parent`` argument of my version is the 1.7 version.
 You have to set the correct parent according to your Magento version.
 If your Magento version does not exist, take the nearest version.
 * the version should be the same in the ``backend.Backend`` and the model.
 * We add the version in the model ``magento.backend`` so we'll be able to